edgee-cloud/edgee/README.md

 - [Twitter](https://x.com/edgee_cloud)
 - [Slack](https://www.edgee.cloud/slack)

-Make sure you've read [the official docs](https://docs.edgee.cloud) if you want to understand the main concepts and the architecture of Edgee.
+Check out [the official docs](https://docs.edgee.cloud) to dive into Edgee's main concepts and architecture.

 # Running Edgee

+Once you have a valid configuration file (see next section), you can run Edgee in different ways, using Docker, Nix Flakes, or running as a Rust crate.

-The next section will explain how to configure Edgee proxy, for now let's assume you already have a valid configuration file.
-For all examples we're gonna assume that TLS certificates can be found in `/var/edgee/cert` and WebAssembly components in `/var/edgee/wasm`.
+⚠️ Note: all the examples below assume that TLS certificates and WebAssembly components can be found in `/var/edgee/cert` and  in `/var/edgee/wasm` respectively.

 ## Using docker

-You can run it using the CLI
+You can run it using the CLI:

 ```console
 docker run \
   -v $PWD/edgee.toml:/app/edgee.toml \